 It was easy to find the train to the city center, the Malpensa Express.
 It only took us about 30 minutes to get to Cadorna station from where we could switch to the red subway line M1 to reach our Airbnb apartment.

 Restaurants in our area are a curious mix of kebap/pizza or chinese/pizza.
 We chose the chinese/pizza combi and had our very first Italian pizza in Italy.
 It was actually quite good!
 Don’t forget to bring something to entertain your kids while waiting for your food.
-The little ones can get cranky when it takes to long.
+The little ones get cranky when it takes to long and they get hungry.
 Some toy cars always work wonders for our little world traveler (but he’s now progressed to the phase where the cars have to ‘talk’ to him and we’re the ones having to do the talking, haha)